-Food Producers Forum is reaching out to seven sites across our province to help three local communities and three small family farms plan and design an earth sheltered greenhouse for production of healthy food.
+Food Producers Forum has partnered with six rural sites across our province to help three local communities and three small family farms plan and design an earth sheltered greenhouse for production of healthy food.

-The Greenhouse Outreach Project is the latest phase of five years of collaboration with Memorial University and the O’Brien Farm Foundation, with support from Perfectly Perennial Herbs and Seeds, a local heritage seed company.
+The Greenhouse Outreach Project is the latest phase in five years of collaboration with Memorial University, with support from Perfectly Perennial Herbs and Seeds, a local heritage seed company.

-Seven sites were selected for this phase, based on evaluation of expressions of interest received from twenty-six communities (!) across our province.
-They are:
+The sites selected for this phase were chosen based on evaluation of expressions of interest received from twenty-six communities across our province.
+The selected project sites are:

 - Codroy Valley Community Service Garden

 - Gros Morne Farm Market in Norris Point

 - King’s Point Community Garden

 - Knotty Pine Farm and Apiary in Port Blandford